likhithgowdahr005-create/RTL-to-SoC/Module 1/Lab 15/README.md

 ## Aim

-To design, simulate, and verify a parameterized **Simple Timer IP** using Verilog HDL with Verilator and analyze its timing behavior using GTKWave.
+To design, simulate, and verify a **Simple Timer IP** using Verilog HDL with Verilator and analyze its operation using GTKWave.

 ---

 # Theory

-A Timer IP (Intellectual Property) is a reusable digital hardware module that provides accurate timing and delay generation in digital systems.
-It is widely used in microcontrollers, System-on-Chip (SoC) designs, embedded systems, communication protocols, watchdog timers, and real-time operating systems.
+A Timer IP (Intellectual Property) is a reusable digital hardware module used to generate accurate timing and delay functions in digital systems.
+Timer IPs are widely used in microcontrollers, embedded systems, System-on-Chip (SoC) designs, communication protocols, watchdog timers, and real-time operating systems.

 The timer implemented in this lab is a **programmable countdown timer**.
-When the **start** signal is asserted, the timer loads a user-defined value into the counter and begins decrementing the count on every positive edge of the clock.
-Once the counter reaches zero, the timer stops automatically and asserts the **done** signal, indicating that the countdown has completed.
+When the **start** signal is asserted, the timer loads a preset value into its internal counter and begins decrementing the counter on every rising edge of the system clock.
+Once the counter reaches zero, the timer stops automatically and asserts the **done** signal, indicating successful completion of the countdown operation.

-The design is parameterized using the **WIDTH** parameter, making it reusable for timers of different bit widths.
+The timer is parameterized using the **WIDTH** parameter, making it reusable for different counter sizes without modifying the RTL code.

 ---